 Immigrant visas are further divided into two categories: immediate relatives and family preference visas.
 Those who share close and direct relations will be given preference over the other relations.

 There is a limit for the number of applications that may be approved for family preference visas.
-You should seek assistance from a reputable immigration lawyer in Pennsylvania to obtain more information about the legal process.
+You should seek assistance from a reputable immigration lawyer in Philadelphia to obtain more information about the legal process.

 Non-immigrant visas – sometimes referred to as temporary visas – are for those who wish to enter the United States temporarily for a specific purpose.
 They can include tourists, students, workers and diplomats.
 For example, if an immigrant wants to come to America on a work visa then they will be required to show that potential employers have already offered them a job (the applicant will not be allowed to work for any other company during that time).
 These visas can also be extended or changed if necessary.